noahehall/multicloud/providers/aws/services/Storage/ebs.md

 #### Encryption

-- seamless encryption of EBS data volumes, boot volumes, and snapshots
 - encryption can be enabled by default at the account level
   - any new volumes will be automatically encrypted
 - the encryption data key is stored on-disk with your encrypted data,
   - but not before EBS encrypts it with your CMK
+  - data key
-  - Your data key never appears on disk in plaintext.
+    - never appears on disk in plaintext.
-  - data key is shared by snapshots of the volume and any subsequent volumes created from those snapshots
+    - is shared by snapshots of the volume and any subsequent volumes created from those snapshots
 - at rest: using KMS or customer managed keys
   - data volumes, boot volumes, and snapshots
 - in transit: encryption occurs on the servers that host EC2 instances before sending it to EBS